Posts

 Jekyll Part 04: Adding Additional Pages

-Welcome the continuing series on using Jekyll.
-In this tutorial we will go through how to add an additional page such as the speaking page on this blog.
-Overview As your blog grows you are going to want to add additional information besides just blog post.
+As your blog grows you are going to want to add additional information besides just blog post.
 If you start speaking at events or want to show off your portfolio or blog post by category/date, you are going to want these as separate pages.
+These pages most likely will have there own look and feel as well.

 Read More